 Supported Housing Report: This could cost lives

-Our new report based on a survey of 117 staff members who work in supported housing services for people with mental illness reveals 84% believe that the Government’s new funding proposals would mean their service would probably close.
+Our report based on a survey of 117 staff members who work in supported housing services for people with mental illness reveals 84% believed that the Government’s funding proposals would have seen their service close.

 Under the Government’s proposals, anyone needing supported housing for fewer than two years will have to rely local authorities to fund the housing they need.
 Instead of being supported to live independently in the community, people severely affected by mental illness are more likely to face distressing and unnecessary stays in hospital because of these plans.